bekraft/bitub.jreality-build/README.md

 Since some of the dependencies are not available as Maven artifacts, all dependencies are taken from original jReality clone (lib folder).
 The 3rd-party libraries are inlined into a new OSGI compliant bundle.

+Only Jython has been separated as distinct bundle, since it is the biggest bundle.

 ### Core feature